motoharu-gosuto/psvgamesd/README.md

 - SDHC
 - micro SDHC (does not look that it requires slow speed patch - confirmed by xyz)

+# CMD56 handshake

+Data from the handshake is required to pass signature checks and obtain klicensee.
+It will be integrated into dump binary in the future.
+However it is not at the moment.
+To obtain the data you need to run the game in "physical mmc" mode.
+Signature and keys will be dumped into iso directory.
+You can then switch to "virtual mmc" mode to run iso.

 # Putting it all together

 After you have obtained binary file or SD card copy you can use psvgamesd kernel plugin.

 It has several options for compilation:

-#define ENABLE_SD_PATCHES - this define enables all SD patches.
-When disabled - MMC mode is used.
-In MMC mode you can run original game cards.
-You will need this mode because prior to running game from SD card you will need to obtain cmd56 handshake key.
-I intentionally did not add cmd56_key.c file.

 #define ENABLE_SD_LOW_SPEED_PATCH - this define enables low speed mode for SD card.
 I did not test this a lot.
 I know that SD initialization should work.
 However I do not know how game will behave.
-This define should be used for SD, SDHC cards.
+This define can be used for SD, SDHC cards.
 SDXC cards should be ok and do not require this to be enabled.

-It has several options for reading:

-By default all SD read/write operations will be redirected to file with binary dump.

-#define ENABLE_SEPARATE_READ_THREAD - this define enables separate thread that is used to redirect SD read/write operations
-to file with binary dump.
+However xyz reported that SDHC cards work ok and do not require patch.

-#define ENABLE_READ_THROUGH - this define enables redirection to SD card
+#define ENABLE_INSERT_EMU - this switches between original card insert/remove code and reimplementation.

-#define ENABLE_MMC_READ - enable mmc read hooks

-#define ENABLE_MMC_SEPARATE_READ_THREAD - redirect MMC read operations to separate thread

-#define ENABLE_MMC_READ_THROUGH - redirect MMC read operations to MMC card

-#define OVERRIDE_COMMANDS_DEBUG - hook MMC command execution and produce debug output

-#define OVERRIDE_COMMANDS_EMU - redirect MMC commands to MMC card emulator (kinda iso driver)

-#define OVERRIDE_CMD56_HANDSHAKE - override cmd56 handshare with custom handler if you know the keys (keys are dumped by default)

-#define ENABLE_DUMP_THREAD - starts separate thread that dumps -entire mmc device
+both versions should be fine

 # Emulating MMC card